Use our frugal food shopping tips to save money on your weekly shop.

-2. Many non-perishable foods are fine past their sell by date.
-Check out the bargains available on clearance food and drink at Approved Foods – very impressive prices.
+- Many non-perishable foods are fine past their sell by date.
+Check out the many bargains available on clearance food and drink at Low Price Foods and Approved Foods – very impressive prices.

-3. If you have some speciality items that you need/want to buy you may not get them in the discount shops but other supermarket’s own brand lables may suffice over the well known labels (if you’ve seen adverts for a particular product you will pay for those ads when buying it – thats the only difference!).
-The Tesco Value range is very well priced and good quality – their chocolate, soya milk (which happens to be organic so no worries about GM soy), scourers, oven chips, loo rolls etc. are all great.
-Spend less on your groceries with Tesco.com deliver all over the UK too – ordering online also prevents you seeing all those extra temptations quite so much!
+- If you have some specialty items that you need/want to buy you may not get them in the discount shops but other supermarket’s own brand labels may suffice over the well known labels (if you’ve seen adverts for a particular product you will pay for those ads when buying it – that’s the only difference!).
+The Tesco Value range is very well priced and good quality – their chocolate, soya milk, scourers, oven chips, loo rolls etc. are all great.
+It’s also worth taking up online supermarkets on their new shopper offers.

-4. If you want to buy organic produce the cheapest supermarket for this is Asda followed by Tesco.
+- If you want to buy organic produce the cheapest supermarkets are Aldi, Lidl, Asda followed by Tesco.
 Some areas have excellent box schemes in operation – ask at your local health food shop.

-5. Certain products have a very large mark-up when bought in tiny quantities such as dried herbs, spices, seeds, nuts and beans.
+- Certain products have a very large mark-up when bought in tiny quantities such as dried herbs, spices, seeds, nuts and beans.
 If you have a whole food co-operative near you you could save a lot by buying in bulk.
-To give you an example: a typical 5g. jar of mixed herbs costs 80p – Goodness Direct do some good deals on bulk herbs and spices, also on beans and pulses – co-operatives do too.
+To give you an example: a typical 5g. jar of mixed herbs costs 80p – see the difference on Amazon for herbs, and beans and pulses – co-operatives do great deals too.
 Most deliver over a very wide radius – see the links section for some good ones.
 If you can get together with friends and family on this, even better.

-7. Beans, beans, beans.
+- Beans, beans, beans.
 Nourishing, filling, versatile and very cheap.
 The cheapest way to buy them is dried.
 You then soak the required quantity overnight and boil then next day.
 Black eye beans and lentils (lentils don’t need pre-soaking) are the quickest cookers, needing only about 30 minutes.
-They can then be used in casseroles, soups, pasta sauces, curries, chilli, pasties, salads – you name it!
+Use them in casseroles, soups, pasta sauces, curries, chilli, pasties, salads – you name it!

-8. Farm shops or markets can be very economical – a sack of potatoes for a few pounds can be the basis for many meals for a couple of months.
+- Farm shops or markets can be very economical.
+A sack of potatoes for a few pounds can be the basis for many meals for a couple of months.

-9. It may seem really obvious, but do take advantage of special offers if you need the product – buy one get one free offers are well worth it if it is something you would be buying anyway.
+- It may seem really obvious, but do take advantage of special offers if you need the product.
+Buy one get one free offers are well worth it if it is something you would be buying anyway.

-13. Instead of buying several different desserts buy the ingredients to make a cake (see recipes section) – it’s not hard and, kept in the fridge it will give you pudding over several evenings (unless it’s too good of course and it gets quickly scoffed!).
+- Instead of buying several different desserts buy the ingredients to make a cake (see recipes section).
+It’s not hard and, kept in the fridge it will give you pudding over several evenings (unless it’s too good of course and it gets quickly scoffed!).

-14. Before you go on your shopping trip – check right to the back of your food cupboards and freezer.
-If you are new to the frugal lifestyle you could discover a veritable Alladin’s Cave of goodies that could be used up instead of items you were planning to buy.
+- Before you go on your frugal food shopping trip – check right to the back of your food cupboards and freezer.
+If you are new to the frugal lifestyle you could discover a veritable Aladdin’s Cave of goodies that could be used up instead of items you were planning to buy.